 Knight Crew was made into an opera premiered at Glyndebourne.
 Knight Crew talks can include clips from the film of the show.
 Most teenagers find this considerably more interesting than they thought they would!

 Creative Writing Workshop (all ages)

-1. I spend approx 40-50mins doing a writing ‘tool-kit’. ie explaining what you need to think about before you start writing – from first sentences, to language and points-of-view.
+- I spend approx. 40 mins doing a writing ’tool-kit’. ie explaining what you need to think about before you start writing – from first sentences, to language and points-of-view.

-2. We storyboard for 10 mins. ie examine how to push at the boundaries of a story.
+- We storyboard using material from the students’ own lives, exploring how to ‘fictionalise’ real events. and push at the boundaries of a story.

-4. We spend the last half-hour sharing the writings – it’s in this ‘de-brief’ that most of the light bulbs go off.
+- We then share some of the writing – it’s in this ‘de-brief’ that most of the light bulbs go off.

 1. Book signing.
 In conjunction with a local bookshop or Nicky will bring a suitcase of books and provide a template letter to go to parents in advance.

 2. Interview.
 Nicky is happy to give any budding school journalists an interview.